SS Comet (1857): History

 The 181 ft, 744-ton wooden propeller ship Comet, along with her sister ship, the Rocket, was launched in 1857 by Peak and Masters of Cleveland, Ohio.
 Her direct-acting vertical engine was manufactured by Cuyahoga Steam Furnace of Cleveland.
 Comet was originally built as a pure workhorse.
 Upper deck cabins for passenger accommodations were not added until the winter layup of 1859–60.

 Comet went through a variety of owners.
-She was first owned by Dean Richmond (New York Central Railroad).
+She was first acquired by Dean Richmond (New York Central Railroad).
 Her last owners were W.M.
 Hanna and George W. Chapin of Cleveland.
 Comet was involved in a series of maritime accidents prior to her final sinking in 1875.
 In 1863, she sank another boat in a collision on Lake Erie.
 She was run aground on a reef off Port Washington, Wisconsin in Lake Michigan in 1865.
 In August 1869, she rammed and sank the sidewheeler Silver Spray.
 Comet sank for the first time in 1869 after a collision with Hunter below Detroit, Michigan.
 Both vessels sank, were raised, and returned to service.